metrorailings/OwlBlog/content/posts/week-2-insights.md

 Philadelphia's defense has bee working hard to try and pressure Goff, but the problem is that Goff is getting rid of the ball too quickly.
 The Eagles have been pretty generous giving away short passes, though McVay probably schemed quite a few of those short plays.

+Bad passes from Carson Wentz and uninspiring offensive plays seem to define Philadelphia's scripted offense.

 ***

 ## Patriots @ Seahawks